ger01d/kinematic-model-opencat/README.md

-# Inverse Kinematic Model if OpenCat
+# Inverse Kinematic Model of OpenCat

 This is an inverse kinematic model and gait generator for the opencat project based on the IKPY library.